The 12th Annual

 Select Official Adjudicators—Each participating school is responsible for identifying and coordinating three (3) theatre professionals* to see the actual production (in person or online) and evaluate each eligible student in the context of their live performance in the school musical production (in-person or online).
 These individuals must be unbiased, independent and in no way affiliated with the school, the production, or members of the cast, crew, or production team.
 Schools must register their Adjudicators with the Roger Rees Awards prior to their seeing the school production.
 Qualifications for an approved Adjudicator are defined below.
 Adjudicators must be registered with BEA by Friday, April 15, 2022.

 Step 2.
 In Performance Adjudication—Upon receipt of the Adjudicator’s registration, the program administrator will provide the awards guidelines and the evaluation rubric to be completed for each eligible student performer.
 It covers a range of skills including Stage Presence, Musicianship, Characterization, and Movement.
-Student scores must be submitted to the awards program no later than Monday, April 29, 2022.
+Student scores must be submitted to the awards program no later than Friday, April 29th, 2022, and student scores must be submitted no later than Sunday, May 1st.

 Awards administrators tabulate individual student scores and rank students across all schools.
 The 25 female and 25 male performers receiving the highest scores, as well as two alternates will be named Roger Rees Awards Nominees and notified on/around Monday, May 2, 2022.